Compassion is the radicalism of our time.

 Geshe Tsewang Ngodup Lama was born in the village of Torpa in the Humla District of Nepal.
 When he reached the age of seven, his father sent him to Menri Monastery in India to pursue an education, including the study of Bon history and philosophy of the Bon religion.
 In 1998, Geshe Tsewang enrolled as a monk at Menri Monastery, continuing his studies under His Holiness Menri Trizin Rinpoche, earning a geshe (PhD) degree in 2014.
 He served in many volunteer roles during his time at the monastery, including Secretary, and later Vice President, of the Bon Dialectic School.
 From 2010 through to the present, he has served as head of the literature department there.
 At the request of the villagers in his homeland, when Geshe Tsewang returned to Humla after 17 years of study, he took on his current role as head lama of the Himalayan Bon Cultural Society of Humla.

-Day 5: Fly to Simikot (9,700 ft.), the district capital of Humla, for a day of exploration and acclimatization.
+Day 4: Fly to Simikot (9,700 ft.), the capital of Humla, for a day of exploration and acclimatization.
+Meet local families, and wander through the serene paths leading to village life.
+Settle into Sunny Resort and enjoy dinner together.

-Days 14-15: We will trek back to Simikot to bid farewell to the people and land of Humla.
+Day 9: We bid farewell to the people and land of Humla.
 We will fly to Nepalgunj and then Kathmandu.

-Although we have an itinerary, We ask that you be flexible to changes to the program that may be necessary due to unforeseen circumstances.
+Although we have an itinerary, we ask that you be flexible about changes to the program that may be necessary due to unforeseen circumstances.
 This is sometimes a reality for travel to a remote region in a developing country.
 The most profound experiences often arise in the spaces in between, and traveling with locals creates space for unorchestrated moments of engagement and epiphany.